-Analyzing energy sources and amounts of emissions helps pinpoint the activities that are driving emissions.
+Examining the sources of energy we use-and the emissions produced by using that energy-helps pinpoint the specific activities responsible for emissions.
 Gasoline used for vehicles is the largest portion of emissions compared to other energy sources, and nearly all of this gasoline is for light-duty vehicles (i.e., passenger cars).
 Diesel for heavier-duty vehicles is the second largest source of emissions, and building heating fuels, especially oil and gas, make up a significant portion.

-Electricity also contributes emissions because it is still generated using fossil fuels.
+Electricity also contributes emissions because much of it is still generated by burning fossil fuels.
 Emissions from electricity will decrease as our electricity grid is powered by more renewable sources, like wind and solar.